TaahaSidd/AirVista/README.md

 Once both the backend and frontend servers are running:

-1.  **Access the App:** Open the React Native app via Expo Go on your phone or in your web browser.
+1.  **Access the App:** Once both the backend and frontend servers are running, simply open your web browser and navigate to the frontend server's address (e.g., http://localhost:19006 or the deployed URL).

 2.  **Navigate to Search:** The app should land on the main page.
 Navigate to the flight search section (e.g., by clicking a "Search Flights" button or if it's the initial screen).